"Zoology" of non-invertible duality defects: the view from class $\mathcal{S}$: Duality defects and discrete topological manipulations

-Given a point $\Omega$ on the conformal manifold $\cM$ stabilized by a subgroup $G(\Omega) \subset \text{MCG}(\Sigma_g)$ and a choice of global variant $\cL$, we can define the duality defect $\fD^\cL_M$, $M \in G(\Omega)$ by composition\footnote{Our conventions are that defects act on operators on their right.} \bea \eea The fusion $\fD_\cL^{M_2} \times \fD_\cL^{M_1}$ between duality defects can be understood from the compositions laws for the topological manipulations $\Phi_\cL^M$ on half space.
+Given a point $\Omega$ on the conformal manifold $\cM$ stabilized by a subgroup $G(\Omega) \subset \text{MCG}(\Sigma_g)$ and a choice of global variant $\cL$, we can define the duality defect $\fD_\cL^M$, $M \in G(\Omega)$ by composing a duality transformation with a topological manipulation\footnote{Our conventions are that defects act on operators on their right.} \bea \eea The fusion $\fD_\cL^{M_2} \times \fD_\cL^{M_1}$ between duality defects can be understood from the compositions laws for the topological manipulations $\Phi_\cL^M$ on half space.
 After expanding both defects into slabs we slide the duality transformation $M_1$ across $\Phi_\cL^{M_2\inv}$ as shown below:\footnote{To avoid clutter we leave implicit the labelling $\cL$ of the original theory.
 We also use the shorthand $M_{2,1}= M_2 M_1$.} \bea